 Some of my favorite memories of Christmas time as a child were baking in the kitchen with my mom.
 She was always baking something- either for my dad to take with him to work or for our school parties.
 (Back when you could bring your own goodies, before all of the sugar regulations we have now!)
 My friends at school looked forward to her treats all year.

 After my husband became a firefighter, my oldest daughter and I started a new tradition of baking cookies for the firefighters on shift in our neighborhood on Christmas Eve.
 We spend the day baking together and package them up to deliver on our way to church that evening.
-We make a new recipe every year, and I’ve already discovered the one we will make this year.
+We make a new recipe every year, and I’ve already discovered the one we will make this year– this Spritz Cookies Recipe.

-These Classic Spritz Cookies were SO easy to make using The Pampered Chef’s Cookie Press.
+This Spritz Cookies Recipe was SO easy to make using The Pampered Chef’s Spritz Cookie Press.
 I usually shy away from these types of cookies because I’ve always been disappointed with the cookie presses I’ve used in the past.

 This cookie press rotates instead of the typical ratchet style, and it has a much wider barrel that lets you see exactly how much dough is left.
 It comes with 9 metal disks with different designs for cookies, and 1 disk to rice potatoes.
 It was so easy to fill, change out disks, and even easier to clean.